mertdkb/mertdkb/README.md

 - 🎓 Electrical and Electronics Engineering student at Akdeniz University.
 - 🔭 I’m currently exploring the world of technology and sharpening my skills in programming.
-- 🌱 Passionate about Java, Spring, and Spring Boot.
+- 🌱 Passionate about Java.
 - ⚡ Love to challenge myself with new projects and always eager to learn.

 ## Experience and Education

 - 💼 Worked as Software Developer Intern at Fouresia LLC. build Java and Spring projects.
-- 📚 Currently completing the Akbank Java-Spring Bootcamp, gaining hands-on experience in building robust web applications.
 - 🎓 Graduated from various courses and received certifications from renowned institutions, including:
     - ` BTK Academy:`
       - Introduction to Programming with Java